 101 Activity Ideas for Winter Days

 1. Board games–Pull out those games–Monopoly, Clue, Checkers, chess, Scrabble, Jenga.
 How about Trivial Pursuit, Pictionary, States, Candyland, Chutes and Ladders, Mancala, or dominoes?
+You can even play games like chess or mahjong online if you’re alone!

 2. Listen to audio books.
 We love Anne of Green Gables, Secret Garden, I, Houdini, Hank the Cow-dog and Rascal.